abjerner/Skybrud.Social.TwentyThree/README.md

 # TwentyThree

-TwentyThree (or 23) is a professional video hosting platform typically targeting larger corporation and organisations.
-TwentyThree's service exposes an API, allowing organisation create integrations using their own videos in other context.
+TwentyThree (or 23) is a professional video hosting platform typically targeting larger corporation and organizations.
+The TwentyThree video service exposes an API, allowing organization create integrations using their own videos in other context.

-**Skybrud.Social.TwentyThree** is a .NET package that allows developer build custom integrations TwentyThree's API.
+**Skybrud.Social.TwentyThree** is a .NET package that allows developers build custom integrations TwentyThree's API.